 About My Art

-My art is representational, although increasingly I am loosening up in my work.
+My art is representational, as I have a Graphics Diploma specializing in illustration, although increasingly I am loosening up in my work.
 I love colour and am unlikely to produce a painting in neutral colours.
 I am currently using brushwork in oils more like Berthe Morisot's to enliven my paintings, as a result of the Impressionist course I have been teaching.

 My main inspiration is Nature, especially animals - and mainly big cats, whose power and beauty, plus their lazy grace, I find fascinating.
 For every big cat painting I sell, 10% is donated to the Worldwide Fund for Nature.